mzur/kirby-uniform/docs/actions/email-select.md

 # Email Select Action

 This action can choose the `to` email address for the email action based on the form data.
-This can be used in forms where the user can choose to send the form to different departments for example.
+This can be used with forms where the user can choose to send the form to different departments for example.
 For this action the form needs a `recipient` field (e.g. select or radio) that has a key of the [allowed-recipients](#allowed-recipients-required) array as value.

 ## Example